lemlac/mulem/docs/reference.md

 ## Operators

-The philosophy of Mulang is that symbols should be easy to recognize and understand.
+The philosophy of Mulang is that symbols should be easy to recognize and understand and that generally keywords are preferable over symbols.
 Good symbols can also help make code easier to both write and read at times.
-Many are semantically grouped based on their contextual usage, for example `*` and `/` relate to math, `?` relates to options, `&` relates to tuples, etc..
-There's also a common pattern where repeating an operator gives you a more technical or complex version of that operator, for example: `+` addition vs `++` concatenation, `*` multiplication vs `**` exponentiation, `/` division vs `//` floor division, and `%` standard modulo vs `%%` floor division modulo.
+Some of the usual conventions in programming have been broken, but that's what

+__Order of Operations:__

+0. Assignment / Spread (Lowest)
+1. Logical OR / Pipelining
+2. Logical AND
+3. Comparisons/Membership
+4. Range/Interval Operators
+5. Bitwise Logic
+6. Additive / Vector Operators
+7. Multiplicative/Bit Shift Operators
+8. Exponentiation *(right-associative: `2**3**2` is `2**(3**2)`)*
+9. Unary Operators
+10. Primary / Postfix Operators
+11. Member Accessing/Inline-Binding (Highest)

 These operators are tied with the language and so only have a symbol form.